Excuse my french but I’m in France- Kanye West

 Il y a tout ce que vous voulez aux champs elysees

 We found a cute restaurant and experienced french food at its best.
 I had Smoked Salmon Pasta which was Tres Magnifique.
 We finally got to the end of the Champs Elysees and encountered L’Arc De Triomphe.
 It was beautiful but under construction.
 All roads lead to the arc, it seemed.

 Champs Elysee was “the spot” and we found ourselves back there later that night when we went to Club 79.
 To make a long and pathetic story short, we couldn’t get in.
 There were over 200 people waiting outside and we were four of them.
 We tried to pull our “But we’re American” stunt but they were not having it.

 Ky Tip: When going out, be on time.
 Other countries don’t operate like we do in the States.
 It’s best to be the first one at the club rather than the ones trying to get in.
 Try to be out of your hotel at 8PM the latest

 I could care less about being in a club, I was in Paris and in complete awe by how edgy and cool everyone is.
-Cigarettes, wild hair, red lips and a black ensemble seemed to be the style.
-Parisienne style was so me!
+Cigarettes, wild hair, red lips, and a black ensemble seemed to be the style.
+Parisienne’s style was some!
 That night we took a cab home and sang “Drunk in Love” as we drove along the Seine River.
 Oh, What a night!